sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 ## Crisis Management

 Every drug safety issue is different and an important step in dealing with one is to determine the level of urgency, using the principles discussed (broadly, the public health impact taking into account the absolute frequency of the hazard, number of users and seriousness).
 Major, newly identified hazards result in a need to re‐evaluate the overall risk–benefit balance of a product.
-The highest level of urgency occurs when new evidence emerges suggesting that the risks of a medicine may outweigh the benefits, either for all users or in specific circumstances (e.g. a particular indication).
+The highest level of urgency occurs when new evidence emerges suggesting that the risks of a medicine may outweigh the benefits, either for all users or in specific circumstances (for example a particular indication).
 Thus, a potential or defined need to withdraw a drug on safety grounds is inevitably a crisis situation for all those involved in its management.
 In these circumstances, any delay can result in damage to patients and reasonable haste is necessary.

 Crisis management in drug safety is not fundamentally different from dealing with other types of crisis.
 A standard operating procedure for crisis management needs to be in place beforehand defining: